jest-community/snapshot-diff/README.md

 });
 ```

-Or add it globally to your jest config:
+...or add it globally to your jest config:

 ```json
 "jest": {